SoBE Lab

-At the Social Behaviour and Ethics (SoBE) Lab, we investigate human social behaviour and its implications for ethics.
-We work interdisciplinary, from a descriptive-scientific (experimental psychology) and a normative (moral philosophy/ethics) perspective.
-We are located in Oxford and in Exeter.
+We investigate human social behaviour and its implications for ethics.
+We work interdisciplinarily, from a descriptive-scientific (experimental psychology) and a normative (moral philosophy/ethics) perspective.

 Dr Luke McGuire, Lecturer